 Example

-For example, if your preferred French translation for the glossary term "privacy policy" is "politique de confidentialité", this specific translation will be used and inserted automatically when content containing the term "privacy policy" is machine translated.
+If your preferred French translation for the glossary term "privacy policy" is "politique de confidentialité", this specific translation will be used and inserted automatically when content containing the term "privacy policy" is machine translated.

 Which glossary terms will be inserted?